-So whether it’s Seinfeld Xs on a calendar, or green boxes on a spreadsheet (the digital equivalent in the three-brains office), set visible targets and stick to them.
-It’s a great habit to enhance your writing expertise.
+So whether it’s Seinfeld Xs on a calendar, or green boxes on a spreadsheet (the digital equivalent in the Three-Brains office), set visible targets and stick to them.
+It’s a great habit to build your writing expertise.

 Our habit is posting an article once a week.
 We’ve had that habit for 18 months now.
-The motivational benefit of tracking progress so we don’t break the chain has certainly worked well for us.
+The motivational benefit of tracking progress so we don’t break the chain has helped keep us going.

 A regular writing habit builds writing expertise

-Our serious writing habit has lead to almost a hundred articles, made up of over half a million words since our first blog post.
-That’s not quite War and Peace (587,287 words in War and Peace, if you’re interested), but it’s not far off.
+This habit has motivated us to write almost a hundred articles, that’s over half a million words since our first blog post.
+Not quite War and Peace (587,287 words in War and Peace, if you’re interested).
+But not far off.

-That means clearer, more interesting and more professional articles.
+We can see how our writing expertise as grown from our first articles to our most recent ones.
+Clearer, more interesting and more professional.
 Better at informing and entertaining our readers as we go.

 After all, a monkey hitting a keyboard at random will supposedly eventually reproduce the works of Shakespeare (the infinite monkey theorem).

-So, with that in mind, here’s the five writing habits we’ve found most useful to improve our writing expertise.
+So, with that in mind, here’s the 5 writing habits we’ve found most useful to improve our writing expertise.